 Storage is the allocated space to store your website files.
 Most shared hosting providers have ditched HDDs and incorporated SSD type of storage due to its ability to access information faster, thereby improving loading times.
 Most hosting providers like Fastcomet and HostArmada allocate between 10GB to 50 GB SSD, while some providers like Verpex offer unlimited SSD storage space.

 The CPU is the central processing unit or the brain of web servers.
 It helps to handle information requests and process the tasks assigned to it.
 A server CPU contains up to 32 cores, and most websites don’t need up to 32 CPU cores.
 So, most shared hosting providers usually allocate between 2 – 8 CPU cores to their plans, and you might see terms like dual-core or quad-core.

 (Random access memory) is the type of memory responsible for storing and granting access to temporary data when your website runs different processes simultaneously.
 An example of such a process is when your website executes a script initiated by the web user’s request.
 The more processes running at once, the more RAM space it will take.
 However, data stored in RAM temporarily is always lost whenever the server restarts.
 Shared hosting providers allocate between 512MB RAM to 32GB RAM depending on the type of plan and price.

-Hosting providers customize their shared hosting packages to allow you to host between 1 to unlimited websites depending on the price you pay or the plan you choose.
-Also, the requirements of the websites you want to host, server performance and specifications will also affect the cost.
+Hosting providers customize their shared hosting packages to allow you to host between 1 to unlimited websites depending on the price or plan you choose.
+Also, the requirements of the websites you want to host, server performance, and specifications will also affect the cost.

 Unique Website Visits